Navy chopper crashes into San Diego Bay and all six crew on board survive, Navy says

 According to a statement, it happened at about 6:40 p.m. local time.

-An MH-60R helicopter from Helicopter Maritime Strike squadron (HSM) 41 "entered the water," the Navy said, but "due to the nature of the training" a safety boat was at the scene and, with "Federal Fire" helping, the crew was "promptly moved ashore."
+An MH-60R helicopter from Helicopter Maritime Strike squadron (HSM) 41 "entered the water," the Navy said, but "due to the nature of the training" a safety boat was at the scene and, with federal firefighters helping, the crew was "promptly moved ashore."

 All were being medically evaluated.